theupdateframework/taps/tap4.md

 # Motivation

-TAP 4 has been motivated by the following three uses cases.
+TAP 4 has been motivated by the following three use cases.

 ## Use case 1: hiding sensitive metadata and targets

-Clients may wish to search for different targets over different repositories.
+Clients may wish to hide sensitive metadata and targets from a public repository, and so will use a private repository for these files.
-For example, a client may wish to search for some targets from a private company repository, and all other targets from a public community repository.
+Therefore, clients may need to search for different targets over different repositories, including both a private company repository, and a public community repository.
-Using a private repository allows the client to hide sensitive metadata and targets from the public repository.

 ## Use case 2: improving compromise-resilience

-In order to improve compromise-resilience, a client may require multiple repositories with different root keys to sign the same targets metadata.
+To improve compromise-resilience, a client may require signatures from multiple repositories with different root keys for the same targets metadata.

 ## Use case 3: restricting trust in a repository to a subset of its targets

 Finally, a client may also wish to restrict its trust to a subset of targets available on a repository.
-For example, a client may trust PyPI to provide information only about the Django project instead of all available projects.
+For example, a client may trust PyPI to provide information only about the Django project, instead of all available projects.

 # Rationale

 The current design for TAP 4 was arrived at after considering different design choices.

-For example, one design choice was to use [multi-role delegations](tap3.md).
-Multi-role delegations can be used to improve compromise-resilience, but it does not easily allow the hiding of sensitive metadata and targets, or restricting trust in a repository to a subset of its targets.
+One such design choice was to use [multi-role delegations](tap3.md), which can improve compromise-resilience.
+But, it does not easily allow for the hiding of sensitive metadata and targets, or restricting trust in a repository to a subset of its targets.

 # Specification